wachuka7/Phase1_Project-Feedback/README.md

 2. Open the `index.html` file in a web browser.

 ## How to use the app
-- Upon loading the page, users are prompted to sign in using a predefined username and password (`'1234'`).
-- After signing in, the users can now see the main page with a commenting system interface.
+- Upon loading the page, users can see the main page with a commenting system interface.
-- On the top left there is a comment icon, clicking the comments icon toggles the display of the comments list.
+- Below the post there is a comment icon, clicking the comments icon toggles the display of the comments list.
 - Users can post new comments using the comment input field and add using the add comment button.
 - The comments have buttons below them, the comments can be liked, marked as read, deleted, and replied to using the buttons.

 ## Features

-- User authentication with a predefined username and password, `1234`.
+- See the post with several car images.
 - Dynamic comment posting and display.
 - Interactive options for liking, replying, and managing comments.
-- Fetching and displaying comments from a server.
+- Fetching data from a server and displaying commencommts.
 - Error handling for failed comment posting and comment fetching.

 ## Contributing